a great day to avoid getting caught up in the excitement.

 Try to imagine their horror and shame as the full weight of what had been done bore down on them.

-Avoid getting caught up in the excitement.
-Take a moment to think about what you are about to do so you do not need to spend the rest of your life trying to forget what it was you did.
+There is little likelihood that anything remotely like being part of the crucifixion of Christ will ever occur in your life, but events in our everyday lives can create emotions and excitement that, left unchecked, can have life-altering consequences.
+Avoid getting caught up in the excitement and take a moment to think about what you are about to do so you do not need to spend the rest of your life trying to forget what it was you did.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson